reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

-Also, **what if we have forgotten to add the Hero attribute `capeColor` into our contract but we're happily using it in our consumer code base?** The REST provider will not include this attribute in its responses since it's not part of the contract.
+Also, **what if we have forgotten to add the Hero attribute `capeColor` into our contract but we're happily using it in our consumer code base?** The REST provider will certainly not include this attribute in its responses since it's not part of the contract, which may lead to errors in the client application.

 **The test is green, but in production anything can still go wrong!**